Skip to Content

 Instructions

-- Place the almonds in a hot dry pan and toast for 3-4 minutes, ensuring that you keep them moving all of the time.
-I usually use the same pan I am going to cook the pasta in!
+• Place the almonds in a hot, dry pan and toast them for 3-4 minutes, ensuring that you keep them moving all of the time.
+Cool the almonds for 5 minutes.

-- Bring a saucepan (20cm or 8") of water to a boil and season generously with salt, 1½ teaspoons for a pan this size and then cook the pasta until al dente.
+• Bring a saucepan (20cm or 8") of water to a boil and season generously with salt, 1½ teaspoons for a pan this size and then cook the pasta until al dente.

-- Pour over the olive oil and then blend to form a pesto.
-I like to transfer this to a pestle and mortar to finish off adding a little more olive oil if needed to get a pleasing texture.
+I like to transfer this to a pestle and mortar to finish off, adding a little more olive oil if needed to get a pleasing texture.

-- Drain the pasta reserving around 75ml (⅓ cup) of the cooking liquid.
+• Drain the pasta, reserving around 75ml (⅓ cup) of the cooking liquid.

-- Return the pasta to the saucepan, add the pesto then stir adding as much of the reserved pasta water needed to form a silky coating.
+• Return the pasta to the saucepan, add the pesto, then stir, adding as much of the reserved pasta water needed to form a silky coating.

 Erika